canonical/fetch-service/docs/reference/control-api.rst

 :Description:
   Create a new fetch service session.
 It returns the session ID along with an authentication token to be used in client requests.
 Permissive sessions are only allowed if the fetch service is started in permissive mode.

+:Authentication:
   Basic authentication is required to access this endpoint.

 :Parameters:
 ::